amugofjava/dash_run/README.md

 I wanted to see what I could build within the 5Kb limit and just the Flutter SDK.
 As such, this app does not use any plugins or additional packages.

+#### Update for 2024

+Since creating this game, Dart & Flutter have moved on.
+I have updated the code of Dash Run to keep it up to date with recent versions.
+This has taken the game over the original 5k limit, by about 70 bytes, but it does keep it playable.

 #### License

 The source is made available under the MIT license.
 See the LICENSE file for details.